 - Keep salt, pepper, and other seasonings nearby.
 Seasoning as you cook will lead to more flavorful meals.
 A Lazy Susan can be great for space saving and easy access to many spices.

 - Make favorite pots and pans accessible.
 Many of us have certain pots and pans that we use more than others.
-Make sure those are stored at the front of your cupboards (some people even store their #1 favorite right on the stove top) so that you have easy access.
+Make sure those are stored at the front of your cupboards (or are hung nearby) so that you have easy access.
+Bonus tip: some people even store their #1 favorite right on the stove top!

 - Keep your food storage containers, bags, wraps, a permanent marker, and labels or masking tape in a common location.
 This will allow for quick labeling and storage of leftovers.